mokolodi1/MedBook_/data_model.md

 A *data set* is MedBook’s representation of a rectangular tab-separated file where each column represents a sample and each row represents a gene, isoform, or other genomic feature.

 Administrators of a data set may incrementally add new columns (samples) to a data set; the rows (genomic features) are immutable and defined by the feature set of the first added sample.
+Collaborators can view the data set but not make changes.

 Examples of possible data sets:
 - FPKM gene expression data for CKCC